Outlaw-Gypsy/Walmart_sales/README.md

 ## About

-This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
-The aims is to study how sales strategies can be improved and optimized.
 The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
+The dataset consists of sales transactions from Walmart branches located in Mandalay, Yangon, and Naypyitaw, comprising 17 columns.
+The analysis aims to identify top-performing branches and products, sales trends across different products, and customer behavior patterns, providing actionable insights to optimize sales strategies.

 ## Purposes Of The Project